Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Support depth is similar, but Ro has a slight edge.
 Neither platform offers a full behavioral coaching program.
 That's what Found or Noom Med are designed for.
 But Ro's educational curriculum is more structured than Hims's async messaging model, which is closer to a simple prescription service.

-If you're paying out of pocket and want brand-name semaglutide: Hims is competitive.
-The injectable Wegovy program runs $348/month (medication + membership) and the Wegovy pill is available at a lower total.
-The lack of coaching won't matter to patients who just want a prescription and medication delivered reliably.
+If you're paying out of pocket and want brand-name semaglutide: Hims is competitive on flat self-pay pricing.
+The Wegovy pill program runs $298/month total ($149 medication + $149 membership) consistently month over month.
+The Wegovy pen is $348/month.
+Ro's Wegovy pill starts at the same first-month total but escalates by $50–$150/month on ongoing refills — so for long-term self-pay, Hims is easier to budget.
+The lack of coaching at Hims won't matter to patients who just want a prescription and medication delivered reliably.

 If you're paying out of pocket and open to compounded options: Neither Hims nor Ro is the best fit.
-Henry Meds starts at $149/month all-inclusive for compounded semaglutide, and TrimRx offers compounded semaglutide from $179/month all-inclusive.
+Henry Meds starts at $179/month all-inclusive for compounded semaglutide, and TrimRx offers compounded semaglutide from $199/month all-inclusive.
 Both skip the separate membership fee structure.
 Compounded semaglutide contains the same active ingredient as brand-name versions but is not FDA-approved as a finished product.

 If you're still unsure which program fits your situation, the quiz below takes about 90 seconds and factors in your insurance status, budget, and medication preferences.